How To Use Situational Irony In Film

 Playing against Archetype for Situational Irony

-Big Daddy and Hit-Girl from the movie Kick-Ass (2010) are good examples of archetypes that have been turned upside down.
+Big Daddy and Hit-Girl from the movie Kick-Ass (2010) are good examples of archetypes turned upside down.

-Speaking of femme fatales, let’s talk about character archetypes and how you can use situational irony to play against type.
+Speaking of femme fatales, let’s talk about character archetypes and how to use situational irony to play against type.

-Playing against archetype works the same as playing against genre, only more specifically, you can use the language of character archetypes to surprise or wow your audience using situational irony.
+Playing against archetypes works the same as playing against genre, only more specifically, you can use the language of character archetypes to surprise or wow your audience using situational irony.

 How to play against archetype in screenwriting